Man Against Machine: Critical reception

-Three and a half star reviewer for AllMusic, Stephen Thomas Erlewine replies: "There are no surprises, but that's what's welcome about Man Against Machine.
+Three and a half star reviewer for AllMusic, Stephen Thomas Erlewine writes: "There are no surprises, but that's what's welcome about Man Against Machine.
 Brooks doesn't try to do anything differently; he just picks up where he left off and the time away has only made it clearer how he's different from all that came before and all that came since."
 Writing for Rolling Stone and rating the album three and a half out of five stars, Christopher Weingarten states: "Garth Brooks returns with one of the year's best accidental rock albums...
 With ripping guitar solos, Aerosmith-style strings and gospel-tinged background vocals, this is a record that could take Eric to Church."
 In rating the album a B+ for Entertainment Weekly, Madison Vain claims: "Thirteen years after his last LP, the country superstar returns with Man Against Machine, an album brimming with arena-size anthems, glossy production, and intimate storytelling."
-Mikael Wood gave a rating of three stars out of four for the Los Angeles Times publication, where he suggests: "His primary weapon – and the quality that most sets him apart from the country stars who’ve surfaced in his wake – is his earnestness.
-The singer’s aggressive sincerity remains intact."
+Mikael Wood gave a rating of three stars out of four for the Los Angeles Times publication, where he suggests: "His primary weapon – and the quality that most sets him apart from the country stars who've surfaced in his wake – is his earnestness.
+The singer's aggressive sincerity remains intact."
 In another three out of four star review for USA Today, Jerry Shriver comments: "Brooks' first album of original material since 2001's Scarecrow, fits comfortably in the country mainstream that he once defined, yet doesn't sound dated...
 Mostly, though, there are well-constructed songs with singalong melodies and a sturdy voice that show that a decade of rest has served Brooks well."
-Jon Caramanica for The New York Times looked on the album positively, where he writes: "His first album of original music since 2001, is defiantly behind the times, and skillful enough — mostly — to transcend them."
+Jon Caramanica for The New York Times looked on the album positively, writing: "His first album of original music since 2001, is defiantly behind the times, and skillful enough — mostly — to transcend them."
 In rating the album three and a half out of five stars for Billboard, Melinda Newman claims: "Man Against Machine is no reinvention, but rather a continuation...
 So Brooks does the only thing he can: writing and finding songs that reflect where he is now, but staying true to the quality and tone of his past work...
 A rowdy, vintage-Brooks-style slam-dunk like "Friends in Low Places" or "Fever" is missing here, but that's a small complaint for such a solid return."
 Reviewing and rating the album an A+ The Plain Dealer, Chuck Yarborough says: "He's still got it, as I said.
 But even more important, now he's sharing it with us again."
 The Tampa Bay Times rating the music a B, Sean Daly reports: "But Garth's limitations never kept him from becoming one of the bestselling artists of all time, genres be darned.
 If anything, his phenomenal success is partly hinged on a common-schlub relatability...
 But he nevertheless gets dark for a reason: Whining is for puppies.
 Old dogs just growl and wag on."